 Changes to procedures have been put in place to keep our passengers and crew safe including cleaning of the vessel (handrails, handles, EFTPOS machines, seats and benches) before and after each trip.
 In addition, all passengers and crew will be required to:

-- Socially distance (1.5m) at all times whilst waiting to board, during boarding/disembarking, and on board.
-(We have reduced the amount of seating and marked out social distancing zones to assist you to comply with this requirement).
+- Socially distance (1.5m) at all times whilst waiting to board, during boarding/disembarking, where possible.

-- Wash hands before boarding.
-(Hand washing stations will be in place at Triabunna wharf and Darlington jetty on Maria Island).
+- Wash/sanitise hands before boarding.
+(Wash/sanitiser stations will be in place at Triabunna wharf and Darlington jetty on Maria Island).

 - Stay at home if they:

 - Have a fever, cough and/or breathing difficulties;

 - Have been in contact with anyone suspected or confirmed to have COVID-19.